Acodei Data Processing Agreement

 • Category: Customer support services.

-• Location: United States / global cloud infrastructure.
+• Location: United States.

-5. Slack Technologies, LLC
+Slack Technologies, LLC

-• Category: Internal communications & operations.
+• Category: Internal communications and operations.

-• Location: United States / global cloud infrastructure.
+• Location: United States.

-6. Stripe, Inc.
+Stripe, Inc.

-• Purpose: Payment platform that User connects to the Services; Acodei retrieves transaction and customer information from Stripe’s APIs for synchronization into accounting software.
+• Purpose: Payment platform that User connects to the Services.
+Acodei retrieves transaction and customer information from Stripe’s APIs for synchronization into accounting software.

 • Category: Payment data source (User’s selected payment processor).

-• Location: Global operations with data Processing in multiple jurisdictions.
+• Location: Global operations with data processing in multiple jurisdictions.

-7. Intuit Inc. (QuickBooks)
+Intuit Inc. (QuickBooks)

-• Purpose: Accounting platform that User connects to the Services; Acodei writes synchronized financial data into User’s QuickBooks account via APIs.
+• Purpose: Accounting platform that User connects to the Services.
+Acodei writes synchronized financial data into User’s QuickBooks account via APIs.

-• Category: Accounting platform / data destination.
+• Category: Accounting platform and data destination.

 • Location: Primarily United States.